johanchouquet/seed/frontend/README.md

 AMD modules and coffeescript
 ----------------------------

 All modules are actually written in coffeescript, although the AMD wrapper is written in javascript so that you don't have to indent the whole file.
-The backticks in the below code tell the coffeescript compiler to interpret the enclosing string as javascript.
+The backticks in the below code tell the coffeescript compiler to interpret the enclosed string as javascript.

     `define([